Interstate and overseas applicants

 For entry in 2025 the Selective High School Test will be held in NSW on 9 May 2024 in NSW designated test centres only.
 Students living interstate or overseas should travel to NSW to sit the test, where possible.
 There is no alternative test date and the test cannot be taken outside NSW.
 Students have a better chance of placement if they sit the test as only 5% of places are allocated to students who could not sit the test but qualify based on alternative evidence of academic merit.

 Interstate and overseas procedure

-- a recent (within the last 2 years), reliable, full scale WISC V IQ report.
-The test must be administered by a registered psychologist sourced by the parent.
+- a recent (within the last 2 years), reliable, full scale WISC V IQ report in English.
+The test must be administered and signed by a registered psychologist, sourced and paid for by the parent.

 - standardised test results in reading and mathematics.
-These tests must be adminsitered by a psychologist or certified teacher.
+These can be administered by a psychologist or certified teacher.
 The specific test depends on what is available to the person administering the tests.
 Examples of standardised tests are WIAT-III and WIAT-IV or PAT Maths and PAT Reading.
 The psychologist or teacher should be able to advise which standardised tests would be available.

 Returning to sit the test

-If interstate and overseas students can sit the test in NSW, applicants should enter in the application a suitable suburb for test centre allocation.
-A report of academic merit is not required if the student is in NSW to sit the test.
+If interstate and overseas students can sit the test in NSW, parents should enter in the application a suitable suburb for test centre allocation.
+A Report of academic merit is not required if the student is in NSW to sit the test.

 Parents of students currently interstate or overseas who had intended to travel to NSW for the test may be prevented from doing so.
 Please inform the Unit if you will not be able to attend the test as intended.